Skip to Main Content

 Recovery

-• Most patients discharged from the hospital the next day
+• Patients may be discharged from the hospital same day or the next day

 TURP